-Virginia Assault and Battery Lawyer
+Top Rated Assault and Battery Attorney VA

-Assault & Battery cases can range from simple bar fights, confrontations, and domestic disputes to more serious offenses such as sexual battery or malicious wounding claims with a deadly weapon.
+Assault & Battery cases can range from simple bar fights, confrontations, and domestic disputes to more serious offenses such as a sexual battery or malicious wounding claims with a deadly weapon.
 The most common type of assault & battery offense is classified as a class 1 misdemeanor criminal offense.
-An assault & battery can be a felony depending upon the seriousness of injuries, prior record or if the victim is a member of a protected class such as law enforcement.
+An assault & battery can be a felony depending upon the seriousness of injuries, prior record, or if the victim is a member of a protected class such as law enforcement.

 What is the difference between Assault and Battery?

-A battery occurs when the defendant actually touches the victim without consent; however, the victim does not have to suffer an injury for their to be a criminal law violation.
+A battery occurs when the defendant touches the victim without consent; however, the victim does not have to suffer an injury for a criminal law violation.
 An assault can be committed by performing an overt act intended to cause physical harm while having the present ability to inflict harm or by performing an overt act intended to place the victim in fear of bodily harm and actually placing the victim in reasonable fear of harm.

-Assault & Battery Attorney Client Review
+Assault and Battery Attorney VA Client Review

 Domestic Violence Criminal Defense Attorney

 The domestic violence assault & battery offense is a common type of assault & battery according to Va Code Section 18.2-57.2.
 Domestic violence, assault & battery is committed against a family or household member.
 It is a misdemeanor criminal offense unless the defendant has prior convictions.
 Family and household members include people with children who have lived together in the past year.